quicwg/multipath/draft-ietf-quic-multipath.md

 Compared to the ACK frame specified in {{QUIC-TRANSPORT}}, the following field is added.

-Destination Connection ID Sequence Number:
+Path Identifier:
-: The sequence number of the Connection ID identifying the packet number space of the 0-RTT and 1-RTT packets which are acknowledged by the ACK_MP frame.
+: The path identifier pre-allocated of the Destination Connection ID.
+This field identifies the packet number space of the 0-RTT and 1-RTT packets which are acknowledged by the ACK_MP frame.

 ## PATH_ABANDON Frame {#path-abandon-frame}